Comparison15 min read

 4. Early-stage prototyping without having to remake interactions.

 This is where ProtoPie comes in.
-By using ProtoPie instead of or alongside Figma, you will be able to create dynamic and realistic prototypes.
-Let’s dig into precisely how.
+By using ProtoPie instead of or alongside Figma, you will be able to create realistic, dynamic, and multimodal prototypes for one or multiple connected devices.

 What is ProtoPie actually?